Core Beliefs

 About The Holy Spirit

 We believe that the Holy Spirit, sent from God to live within, among, and between all who put faith in Jesus.
-He teaches, comforts, convicts, and empowers us, giving each person diverse gifts for serving in the church and serving others in the world as He leads us to join God in His mission.
-We believe that it is through the Holy Spirit that we have the power to change and develop a holy and righteous Gospel-centered Kingdom-shaped life that loves God, loves people, and follows Jesus.
-We believe He enables us to make the Kingdom of God more tangible to the world.
+The Spirit teaches, comforts, convicts, and empowers us, giving each person diverse gifts for serving in the church and for serving others in the world as the Spirit leads us to participate faithfully in God's life and mission.
+We believe that it is through the Holy Spirit that we have the power to transform and grow our grace-gifts to experience a holy and just Gospel-centered Kingdom-shaped life that loves God, loves people, and follows Jesus.
+We believe the Spirit enables us to make the Kingdom of God more tangible to the world.

 (Genesis 1:1-3; John 16:8-11; Acts 1:8-9; 2 Corinthians 3:6, 17; I Corinthians 12:12-14; Romans 8:5-17, 14:16-17; Galatians 5:16-17, 22-24; Ephesians 3:14-21, 5:18; Hebrews 13:20-21)